HYMANSAYS is content writer Eric Hyman's creative portfolio

 Internet Security Systems, now IBM: Threats (print)

-We helped startup ISS/Internet Security Systems put a face on the wide range of threats facing the enterprise and positioned dynamic security as the solution.
+We helped startup Internet Security Systems put a face on the wide range of threats facing the enterprise and positioned dynamic security as the solution.

 Internet Security Systems, now IBM: Threats (print)